coreboot/coreboot/Documentation/releases/coreboot-4.9-relnotes.md

 * Add bootblock compression capability: on systems that copy the bootblock from very slow flash to ERAM, allow adding a stub that decompresses the bootblock into ERAM to minimize the amount of flash reads
+* Rename the POWER8 architecture port to PPC64 to reflect that it isn't limited to POWER8

 Toolchain
 ---------